 What Is Google Tag Manager Server-Side Tagging For WordPress?

-Most likely, Google will soon create native tags for other platforms, as it did for the web container, or Server GTM users will create custom templates and share it via the GTM template library.
+Most likely, Google will soon create native tags for other platforms, as it did for the web container, or Server GTM users will create custom templates and share them via the GTM template library.

-1. Browser’s Intelligent Tracking Prevention
+1. Bypassing Intelligent Tracking Prevention

 2. Improved Data Accuracy